 INSTRUCTIONS FOR AUTHORS

-Standard articles are normally 1,000-4,000 words in length, though shorter/longer submissions may be considered with prior approval from the Editorial Team.
-The length of other submitted copy (e.g. Letters to the Editor and meeting reports) is generally shorter, and should not normally exceed 2,000 words.
+Standard articles are normally 1,000–3,000 words in length, although longer submissions may be considered with prior approval from the Editorial Team.
+The length of other submitted copy (e.g. Letters to the Editor and Opinion Pieces) is generally 500 words or fewer, and should not exceed 1,000 words.
 The use of full colour, high quality images is encouraged with all submissions (see Image Guidance below).
-As a guide, 4-8 images (including figures) are typically included with a standard article.
+As a guide one image per 500 words is typically included with a standard article, but submission of more would be welcome so that we have a choice.
 It is the responsibility of authors to ensure that any necessary image permissions are obtained.
-Additional supplementary material may also be submitted for consideration for publication on the Antenna website.
-Authors are not required to conform to any set style when submitting to Antenna.
-Our only requirement is that submissions are consistent within themselves in terms of format and style, including that used in any reference list.
+Additional supplementary material may be submitted for consideration for publication on the Antenna website.

 To maintain a high quality, we suggest that submissions for Antenna be sent via e-mail or remote file transfer in common picture formats (e.g., jpeg, giff or tiff).
 Electronic images can be embedded in the Word document, but we will also require separate electronic images.
 These should be the full-size image from the camera.
 If an image is intended for the front cover then the photograph should be in portrait format and again should be the full-size image from the camera.
 To give an idea as to what happens when the image is not of sufficient size, take a look at the two photographs below.
 One is 300dpi and the other is 72dpi.